SegEarth-OV3: Exploring SAM 3 for Open-Vocabulary Semantic Segmentation in Remote Sensing Images: Experiments

 \subsection{Main Results}

 \textbf{Semantic segmentation.} We report the quantitative comparison on eight remote sensing semantic segmentation benchmarks in Table~\ref{table_main}.
 Our method, \samov, achieves a new state-of-the-art, demonstrating a substantial performance leap over existing methods.
 Specifically, it achieves an average mIoU of 53.4\%, surpassing the best previous training-free method, CorrCLIP (40.7\% mIoU), by a remarkable margin of +12.7\% mIoU.
-This performance also consistently outperformed training-based OVSS methods fine-tuned on remote sensing data, \eg, RSKT-Seg (39.7\% mIoU) and Cat-Seg (39.1\% mIoU).
+This performance also consistently outperformed training-based OVSS methods fine-tuned on remote sensing data, \textit{e.g.}, RSKT-Seg (39.7\% mIoU) and Cat-Seg (39.1\% mIoU).
 A notable observation is that our zero-shot method outperforms the fully supervised Oracle on some datasets.
 On UDD5 and VDD datasets, \samov achieves 71.7\% mIoU and 64.5\% mIoU respectively, exceeding the Oracle baselines (56.5\% and 62.9\% mIoU).
-This surprising result suggests that the rich semantic knowledge and robust segmentation capabilities inherent in the SAM 3 foundation model can, in certain scenarios, exceed the generalization ability of models trained on domain-specific data.
-In Figure~\ref{fig:vis}, we visualize the results on a large-scale remote sensing image.
+We attribute this to the fact that fully supervised models are prone to overfitting when trained on domain-specific datasets with limited scale or variations.
+In contrast, this surprising result suggests that the rich semantic knowledge and robust segmentation capabilities inherent in the SAM 3 foundation model can provide superior generalization and robustness without requiring any target-domain supervision.
+In Figure~\ref{fig:vis}, we visualize the inference results on a large-scale remote sensing image exceeding $10,000 \times 10,000$ pixels.
+Crucially, this seamless large-scale segmentation prediction highlights the effectiveness of our presence-guided filtering in practical deployments.
+When performing sliding-window inference, querying a massive global vocabulary against small localized patches typically causes severe categorical hallucinations.
+By dynamically suppressing absent categories patch-by-patch, our filtering strategy effectively eliminates localized false positives, verifying its practical applicability in actual large-scale scenes.

 \textbf{Single-class extraction.} We further evaluate the single-class land-cover extraction capability of our method on nine benchmarks focusing on buildings, roads, and floods (Table~\ref{table_main_br}).
 In building extraction, our method achieves unprecedented gains, reaching 86.9\% IoU on WHU$^{Aerial}$ and 72.4\% IoU on Inria, outperforming the previous state-of-the-art SegEarth-OV by massive margins of +37.7\% and +27.8\% respectively.
 Similarly, for road extraction, it consistently surpasses previous methods, achieving 49.6\% IoU on CHN6-CUG.
 In the flood detection task, \samov attains 75.6\% IoU, marking a +15.4\% improvement.
 These consistent and dramatic improvements across diverse geospatial targets, emphasize the robustness of \samov and the generalization capability of SAM 3.